One Man Many Voices<br />

 • Summer Arts Institute

-Faculty and Curriculum Designer: Jacob Burns Film Center.
+Curriculum Designer and Faculty: Jacob Burns Film Center.
 Media Arts Lab.

-• Bill is designing 4 distinct programs building storytelling/media skills for 4, 5, 6 and 7-year olds.
-He is leading the pilot programs at the brand new media center in Pleasantville, NY and will lead the first in-classroom programs in the 2009-2010 school year.
+• Seeing Stories: Bill designed 4 distinct programs building media skills through storytelling, viewing and making media for 4, 5, 6 and 7-year olds.
+He developed the pilot programs at the media center in Pleasantville, NY and began leading the in-classroom programs in the 2009-2010 school year.

 • burnsfilmcenter.org